 Is it easy and quick to create a clone?

-environment with steps to production.
+Work with staging environment with few steps to production.

 Any task, be to deploy a backup, test a new plugin in a clone, validate compatibility of an update, etc. It is important to be able to carry it out in a Staging environment that allows us, if it suits us, to turn it into production.